paulttt/Approximate-Dynamic-Programming-and-Reinforcement-Learning/README.md

 # Approximate-Dynamic-Programming-and-Reinforcement-Learning

+PLEASE SEE THE README FILES IN THE SUBFOLDERS REGARDING CODE DESCRIPTION.

 This course was all about understanding Dynamic Programming algorithms and their problems regarding complexity.
 I further studied methods how these problems can be handled by approximating the Value or Policy vectors in a smaller subspace (Approximation).
-At the end of the course we learned about the foundations of modern Reinforcement earning algorithms and their pros and cons such as:
+At the end of the course we dived into modern Reinforcement Learning algorithms and techniques for approximating them.
+We learned about the following algorithms and their pros and cons:
+- TD-Learning
+- Q-Learning
--
+- SARSA

+The course was besides the ML lecture one of the most challenging for me, but I could learn a lot from it.
+I received a final grade of 1.3 (A).

 ### Content